zevyirmiyahu/zevyirmiyahu.github.io/index.md

-## Welcome to GitHub Pages
+## The Gods of Time
+## official project page!

-You can use the [editor on GitHub](https://github.com/zevyirmiyahu/zevyirmiyahu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+This is a game project of mine that is an action-adventure style game.
+The game is written from scratch in Java and all sprites for the game were crafted using aseprite (https://www.aseprite.org/). page You can use the [editor on GitHub](https://github.com/zevyirmiyahu/zevyirmiyahu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Key Features of Project

+1. Switch between two weapons (sword and magic)
+2. Animated water movement
+3. Open world map
+4. Crisps pixel characters and enivorment
+5. Challenging Quests

 ### Markdown